Status for Indians’ Lindor for opening day still uncertain

 ROSTER MOVES

-RHP Alex Wilson, INF Ryan Flaherty, RHP Justin Grimm were each informed that they will not make the 25-man roster.
+RHP Alex Wilson, INF Ryan Flaherty and RHP Justin Grimm were each informed that they will not make the 25-man roster.

 “These guys have outs,” Francona said, noting that they will talk to their agents and discuss possibilities with other teams, knowing that the Indians would love to have them back at the minor-league level.

-Later on Wednesday, Flaherty opted out of a minor-league deal and is a free agent.
+Later on Wednesday, Flaherty and Wilson opted out of minor league deals and became free agents.

 Francona indicated that the relievers are likely to be called up during the season.